|Title||Project Name||Background Image|

 This evidence is sufficient to justify conducting detailed and systematic exploration at a newly recognized extension to one of Canada’s important and rapidly growing gold mining districts.

 The Sky Lake gold project consists of a large land holding encompassing iron-formation related and pyritic gold occurrences within the Pickle Lake greenstone belt, which is an eastward extension of the gold-rich Red Lake and Birch-Uchi greenstone belts.The Pickle Lake greenstone belt is host to the Pickle Crow, Central Patricia, Dona Lake, Golden Patricia and other past-producing gold mines with historic production exceeding 3 million ounces of gold, as well as the past-producing Thierry Copper/Nickel Mine.
 Sky Lake is in the middle of this prolific area within a segment of the greenstone belt that hosts a number of underexplored, historic gold occurrences.
-In particular, Tri Origin’s claims surround patented claims which host gold zones partially delineated by drilling during the 1950’s.
+In particular, Tri Origin’s project area includes patented claims which host gold zones partially delineated by drilling during the 1950’s and 1980's.

 Tri Origin is targeting along-strike extensions of the rock units which host these gold occurrences.
 New gold occurrences have been discovered and a number of promising drill targets remain to be tested from Tri Origin’s initial work at the property.

-The project comprises 24 contiguous claims 100% owned by Tri Origin as well as 8 claims 80% owned by Tri Origin.
-The claims cover a prospective area of over 74 square kilometres (7,400 hectares), and entirely surround patent mining claims which host gold zones worked during the 1950’s.
+The project comprises 19 contiguous claims 100% owned by Tri Origin which entirely surround 30 patented mining claims optioned by Tri Origin from Barrick Gold.
+The claims cover a prospective area of over 44 square kilometres (4,400 hectares).
+The patented mining claims host partially delineated gold zones worked during the 1950’s and 1980's.

 Little work has been conducted in the vicinity of Sky Lake since the 1980’s.
 Tri Origin has compiled and interpreted a significant amount of historic data and it has conducted programs of airborne and ground geophysical surveying, geological mapping, geochemical sampling and diamond drilling since it acquired the property in 2010.